 GDPR Compliance, Cassie

 Syrenis can help your business become compliant under the GDPR regulation through our Personal Information Platform, Cassie.
-Cassie ensures there is one central, secure platform to manage personal data, legal basis, consent and marketing preferences.
+Cassie provides one central, secure compliance platform to manage personal data, legal basis, consent and marketing preferences.

 The General Data Protection Regulation, (GDPR), is a set of legislation adopted by the EU in May 2018 covering personal data, it’s definition, security requirements and allowed use.